What you see is what you get with Small Business Security Culture

 SMB’s need to draw up a plan that improves their Security Posture while transforming the Security Culture in their enterprise.
 SMB’s need to follow the lead of larger organizations by adopting a more holistic-centralized strategy when it comes to increasing the SMB security posture.
 I know it is a different story for SMBs that have a hard time thinking in terms of long term planning, partly because of their business culture.
 Which always leads to “why us, now?”

----> Improve their management and monitoring capabilities of their firewall and edge network.
-Hire an external Managed Security Service Provider (MSSP) because the SMB, in most cases do not have the skills or resources to properly manage or monitor these security devices.
+- Improve management and monitoring capabilities of their firewall and edge network.
+Hire an external Managed Security Service Provider (MSSP) because the SMB, in most cases does not have the skills or resources to properly manage or monitor these security devices.